leaf-ai/platform-services/AZURE_README.md

-# Using Azure ACS to reply kubernetes clusters
+# Using Azure ACS to deploy kubernetes clusters

 The document contains information as to how Microsoft supplied tools can be using to deploy kubernetes orchestration against the ACS container service.